des256/echidna/crates/data/SCRATCH.md

 And finally we need to test with a lot more traffic, especially send messages faster than they can be processed.
 One strategy, instead of canceling the tasks when a new message appears is to cut the incoming message instead.
 That way, when the network is really congested, messages are still coming through. --> config setting

-Also, when a subscriber disappears, transmitting to that subscriber should stop. --> no copying of subscribers, use mutex
+Also, when a subscriber disappears, transmitting to that subscriber should stop. --> automatically handled by next point

 And, if a subscriber doesn't respond after a certain countdown, transmitting to that subscriber should stop. - so in general make sure the transmission always ends, either by success, or by canceling subscribers. --> timeout on read, close associated task